Sussex postgraduate applications rise

 Paul Roberts of the Doctoral School said: “Increasing the number of postgraduate research students is vital for the future academic health of Sussex.

-“This growth in applications reflects the quality of academic supervision at Sussex, our continuing success in winning research studentships and the additional focus that the Doctoral School and Student Recruitment Services have placed on organising and promoting scholarships to potential students.” back to news list
+“This growth in applications reflects the quality of academic supervision at Sussex, our continuing success in winning research studentships and the additional focus that the Doctoral School and Student Recruitment Services have placed on organising and promoting scholarships to potential students.”

 If you'd like to leave a comment, enter your ITS username, password, and your comment.
 The comment may need approval before it is displayed, so don't expect your comment to appear right away.